kshaffer/courses/as3-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## October 1 prep

+If you are confident in the status of your transcription project, seek out classmates to provide official approval, per [the project guidelines](as3-trans.html).
+Otherwise, seek feedback (from me or your peers) or wait for feedback from me before proceeding.

+Also, start thinking about options for the [performance project](as3-popRockPerf.html).

+Finally, if practical, please bring your primary instrument to class on Wednesday.

 ## September 29 prep

 Based on the comments you have received thus far (comments from me are coming soon if you haven't already received them), finish a complete draft of your transcription for Monday.
 Please send to me electronically (email or GDrive) before class.